 - At times informed by things that I am dealing with in my life (on the good chance that they’ll be something in there for you)

-And You? - If you have a question, concern or something that you would like me to cover, please get in touch
+- If you have a question, concern or something that you would like me to cover, please get in touch

 I hope that you can join me on the podcast and the meditation journey.